maport/docker-elm/README.md

 elm-make: thread blocked indefinitely in an MVar operation
 ```
 This can generally be avoided by running `elm make` on the project before you run `elm reactor` (or after to fix it).

+### Elm versions

+To use a different version of the Elm tools just change the version number in the command above (after `codesimple/elm:`).
+The following versions are currently supported:

+ * 0.15.1
+ * 0.16